frangucc/thenodechronbook/README.md

 ---

 > Welcome to the Node Chronicles.
-This is a journey into the world of Electrical Computer Engineering, the most interesting field known to man.
+This is a journey into the world of **Electrical Computer Engineering**, the most interesting field known to man.

 ---